 - After the patient’s discharge from Dell Children’s Medical Center of Central Texas, the neuro-oncology coordinator arranges for the patient and family to attend the neuro-oncology clinic and meet with the entire multidisciplinary team to coordinate planning and management of the child’s disease.

 - The patient continues to be seen in the neuro-oncology clinic for follow up visits.

 - The team develops a strong link with the family and creates a collaborative decision-making process between each of the medical professionals.

 - The team identifies problems as they surface and handles them immediately.

 The neuro-oncology team’s focus is to support the family from diagnosis through survivorship.

 - The team provides a collaborative and multidisciplinary approach to caring for children with central nervous system tumors that helps to improve patient and family satisfaction and medical care compliance.
-The Children’s Blood & Cancer Center is the best environment with which to manage neuro-oncology patients.
+The Children’s Blood & Cancer Center offers the best environment in which to manage neuro-oncology patients.